lucidworks/zeppelin-solr/README.md

 Usage: `use {collection_name}`

 #### search
-Issue a search query and have the results displayed as table
+Issue a search query and have the results displayed as table, collection param can be passed in here avoiding `use {collection_name}`

 Usage: `search {query-params}`

 #### facet
 Issue a query with facet fields and display the facet counts.
-No need to explicitly add `facet=true` for these queries
+No need to explicitly add `facet=true` for these queries, collection param can be passed in here avoiding `use {collection_name}`

 Usage: `facet {facet-params}`